 This means that the way deal with the low muscle tone is the strengthen the muscles and increase stamina and endurance.

-The first step is to make the shift from "Oh my gosh!" to "Lets get moving"
+The first step is to make the shift from "Oh my gosh!" to "Lets get moving!"

 But here is the good news.
-Research has shown that no matter what the underlying reasons may be for a child's movement problems, the only really effective way to improve a child's everyday home, school and playground function and participation is task based training which addresses all aspects of task performance: attention, strength and flexibility, coordination and motor learning.
+Research has shown that no matter what the underlying reasons may be for a child's movement problems, the only really effective way to improve a child's everyday home, school and playground function and participation is task based training which addresses all aspects of task performance: attention, engagement, strength and flexibility, coordination and motor learning.

-Second step: Identify your child's strengths, weaknesses and goals
+The second step is to identify your child's strengths, weaknesses and goals

 A good way to start identifying your child's abilities and strengths, as well as the tasks that are causing difficulties, is to think about all the tasks and activities encountered in a routine day.

 The Goals for Everyday Tasks and Activities Checklist is a list of goal statements that cover the common daily activities.
 A good goal statement describes what a child should be able to do and how well and under what circumstances they can perform the activity.
 Use the list to identify goals you would like to work on with your child.

 ► Because you will realize that your child has more strengths than weaknesses.